kamenco/battle/README.md

     **expected two blank lines found 0**
 These errors I plan to fix on a later stage as at present I don't have good acces to HEROKU by codeanywhere.

+### Programs and software used for creating this project

+The language that was used is Python3 and Git Bash, Visual Studio Code.
+Git Bash is an application that interfaces with the operating system through written commands.

+This is a Command Line Application.

+ This application is dynamic and is deployed on HEROKU server.

+ GitHub was used to store the project's code, after being pushed from Git.

+ Git was used by utilizing the Gitpod terminal to commit to Git and push to GitHub.

+ Several python functions were used:

+  + print_board
+  + create_ships
+  + get_ship_location
+  + count_hit_ships
+    + while loop is used in the function for validation

 ## Deployment